-In our opinion, the financial statements have been properly drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and comply with the requirements of Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Company as at 31 December 2012 and of its financial performance and cash flows for the financial year then ended.
+In our opinion, the financial statements give a true and fair view of the financial position of the Company as of 31 December 2013 and of their financial performance and cash flows for the year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and comply with the requirements of the Companies Act, 1965 in Malaysia.

-REPORTING ON OTHER LEGAL AND REGULATORY REQUIREMENTS
+REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-In accordance with the requirements of the Companies Act, 1965 in Malaysia, we also report that in our opinion, the accounting and other records and the registers required by the Act to be kept by the Company have been properly kept in accordance with the provisions of the Act.
+In accordance with the requirements of the Companies Act, 1965 in Malaysia, we also report that, in our opinion, the accounting and other records and the registers required by the Act to be kept by the Company have been properly kept in accordance with the provisions of the Act.